Writer | Professor | Philosopher | Theologian

 Hue Woodson is an Assistant Professor of English at Tarrant County College in Fort Worth, TX.

-He also holds a Master of Theology (Th.M.) in History and Theology and a Master of Theological Studies (M.T.S.) from Brite Divinity School at Texas Christian University, a Master of Arts (M.A.) in English from the University of North Texas, a Master of Education (M.Ed.) in Curriculum and Instruction and a Bachelor of Arts (B.A.) in English from the University of Texas at Arlington.
+He also holds a Master of Theology (Th.M.) in History and Theology and a Master of Theological Studies (M.T.S.), both from Brite Divinity School at Texas Christian University, a Master of Arts (M.A.) in English from the University of North Texas, a Master of Education (M.Ed.) in Curriculum and Instruction and a Bachelor of Arts (B.A.) in English, both from The University of Texas at Arlington.

 He is the author of Heideggerian Theologies: The Pathmarks of John Macquarrie, Rudolf Bultmann, Paul Tillich, and Karl Rahner (Wipf and Stock, 2018), A Theologian's Guide to Heidegger (Wipf and Stock, 2019), Existential Theology: An Introduction (Wipf and Stock, 2020), and The Philosophy of Christology: From the Bultmannians to Derrida, 1951-2002 (Wipf and Stock, 2022).

-He has written 14 encyclopedia entries for the four-volume, Race and Ethnicity in America: Pre-Contact to the Present (2019), which includes his assessments of Lincoln and reconstruction, Lincoln's views on race and ethnicity, Christianity in the Antebellum South, the Whig Party, the American Baptist Church, the Radical Republicans, the Democratic Party in the Antebellum Era, the Republican Party and Race, Booker T. Washington, Black Education in the Antebellum North, the decline of the Harlem Renaissance, and the Black Experience during World War I.
+He has written 14 encyclopedia entries for the four-volume, Race and Ethnicity in America: Pre-Contact to the Present (2019), which includes historical assessments of Lincoln and reconstruction, Lincoln's views on race and ethnicity, Christianity in the Antebellum South, the Whig Party, the American Baptist Church, the Radical Republicans, the Democratic Party in the Antebellum Era, the Republican Party and race in the Antebellum Era, Booker T. Washington, Black education in the Antebellum North, the decline of the Harlem Renaissance, and the Black experience during World War I.

 He is also the author of more than 40 books, including novels, poetry collections, and short story collections.